Pat-Forde/Project-1-Clonee-Medical-Centre/README.md

 + Services listed in site colour scheme.
 + On mobiles and narrower screens image stacks on top of services list.

-## Future development

-I would add the following to future deployments:
-+ Repcaptcha or similar to contact form to reduce risk of spam returns.
-This would require javascript not in the scope of the current project.
-+ Google map currently uses an iframe from maps.ie which is giving a warning for third party cookies when checked using Lighthouse.
-I would amend this to use Googlemaps API.
-+ The contact form currently returns to a form dump page hosted by Code Institute.
-I would amend this to a confirmation page and have the form data sent by email to Clonee Medical Centre.
-+ I would add a facility to pay online for appointments, repeat prescriptions etc.

 ## Deployment

-> To deploy the project I followed the steps below starting from the [main project repository](https://github.com/Pat-Forde/Project-1-Clonee-Medical-Centre).
+To deploy the project I followed the steps below starting from the [main project repository](https://github.com/Pat-Forde/Project-1-Clonee-Medical-Centre).

  1. Clicked on `Settings` on the navigation menu in the repository
  2. I then selected the `Pages` menu on the side bar.